jchprj/learn-scripts/README.md

 To use defined VS Code tasks in this repo for Ansible playbook which supports optional tags, needs VS Code extension: [rioj7.command-variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable)

+## Jenkins

+To run pipeline scripts under `jenkins` folder in VS Code, needs VS Code extension: [Jenkins Runner - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=dave-hagedorn.jenkins-runner), and configure a Jenkins server and a pipeline job for test for the extension, suggest running a Jenkins in Docker.
+Then just press `F1` and select `Jenkins Runner: Run Pipeline Script On Default Job`.

 ## Compiled languages

 If Shebang way is supported, then added.
 Scripting is also a good way to study a programming language, unlike a complex package or project structure.
 Java already started simplify its way for beginners by adopting scripting.